fletcher/MultiMarkdown-CMS/README.md

   sidebar with a  simple keyword  switch in `header.html`  --- `rightmenu`  vs `leftmenu` (thanks to [Matthew James Taylor][MJT])

-* valid XHTML 1.1 valid CSS
+* valid HTML 5 & valid CSS, with the exception of unsupported `<meta>` elements if you have metadata

 These features are  all demonstrated by the default configuration  - feel free to modify the scripts as needed for your own requirements.